ITU-BDSA23-GROUP7/Chirp/docs/report.md

 ### Automatic build and test

-Whenever a push is made to main, or a pull request is made, github will build and test our program, to make sure that we do not implement a feature that does not pass all our earlier defined tests.
+Whenever a push is made to main, or a pull request is made, Github will build and test our program, to make sure that we do not implement a feature that does not pass all our earlier defined tests.

 ```mermaid
 stateDiagram